 A new year means new goals and making new life changes.
 Life coach and author, Mark Richard Webb has some tips for setting and actually achieving the life goals that you and I will be setting this year.

-What do you want to accomplish this year?
-Think about some reasonable milestones you can set for the first month of the new year.
-And then, set some goals for the next three months, then for six months, and then for the rest of the year.
+What do you want to accomplish in 2020?
+Think about some reasonable milestones and set them for the first month of the new year.
+And then, set some goals for the next three months, then for the rest of the year.
 Don't set all your goals and expect to tackle all of them right away in the first month of the year.
-When you set out at a steady pace and you'll have a better chance of things falling into place.
+When you set out at a steady pace, you'll have a better chance of things falling into place.

 Close your eyes and really visualize your goal.
 By taking the time to visualize your goal, you're allowing yourself to believe that your goal is actually within reach.

-As bound and determined as you might be, you really shouldn't try to reach your goal on your own, but do you know what will work better?
+You might feel bound and determined that you'll be able to reach your goals on your own, but do you know what will work better?
 Coming up with different ways you can get information and encouragement.
-Things like self-improvement books, lectures, online classes and such will really help in those moments when you find yourself needing positive reinforcement.
+Things like self-improvement books, lectures, online classes and such.
+These will really help in those moments when you find yourself needing positive reinforcement.
 Also, don't be afraid to lean on your friends, asking them to keep you accountable.

-If you want your goal to happen, really want it to happen, you've got to be willing to do anything and everything.
-You'll have to push yourself beyond your limits and step out of your comfort zone.
-Changing your current habits will help you do this.
+If you want your goal to happen, really want it to happen, you've got to be willing to do anything and everything to see it through.
+You will have to push yourself beyond your limits and step out of your comfort zone.
+It won't be easy.

-Remind yourself that your goal isn't going to become a reality overnight, it's going to take time.
+Remind yourself that your goal isn't going to become a reality overnight, that it's going to take time.
 Have patience with yourself and with the process.
+You've got this!